 Deepening Your Friendship with God through Honest Prayer

-Praying the Truth helps us realize that if we do not approach God in complete honesty, we may be holding back a part of ourselves that needs to be healed.
-By learning how to communication honestly with God, our friendship with God will be strengthened.
+Fr.
+Barry helps us realize that if we do not approach God in complete honesty, we may be holding back a part of ourselves that needs to be healed.
+By learning how to communicate honestly with God, our friendship with God will be strengthened.

 Here’s My Heart, Here’s My Hand

 In Here’s My Heart, Here’s My Hand, William A. Barry, SJ, helps us understand how we can experience a personal relationship with God, and what effects that close relationship will have on our lives.